parezj/BSL430.NET/README.md

 ## 5. Main Features
 * TI-TXT, Intel-HEX, SREC and ELF format support
-* unified class Firmware and FwInfo for versatile use across applications
 * parse (from file) and create (write to file) most common firwmare formats
 * convert, combine and compare between any of these formats
 * validate firmware file and get information like addresses, crc, sizes..